areding99/mnd_mnagr/readme.md

 # overview

 A library of scripts & templates for streamlining pkm & task management.
-These are the tools I use to manage my own tasks & pkm.
-Users will likely have other preferences: this should just be considered a starting point for building your own tools.
+These are the tools I use to manage my own tasks & pkm, and also a means of learning python

 # installation